English Learner Roadmap Principle ThreeSystem Conditions that Support Effectiveness: elements and case examples.

 Principle Three Elements

 Leaders establish clear goals and commitments to English learners by providing access, growth toward English proficiency, and academic engagement and achievement.
-Leaders maintain a systemic focus on continuous improvement and progress toward these goals—over and above compliance via the EL Master Plan and English Learner Advisory Committee (ELAC) and District English Learner Advisory Committee (DELAC) regulations.
+Leaders maintain a systemic focus on continuous improvement and progress toward these goals—over and above compliance via the English Learner Master Plan and English Learner Advisory Committee (ELAC) and District English Learner Advisory Committee (DELAC) regulations.

 The school system invests adequate resources to support the conditions required to address EL needs.